Black rat: Diet and foraging

-Black rats are considered omnivores and eat a wide range of foods, including seeds, fruit, stems, leaves, fungi, and a variety of invertebrates and vertebrates.
-They are generalists, and thus not very specific in their food preferences, which is indicated by their tendency to feed on any meal provided for cows, swine, chickens, cats and dogs.
-They are similar to the tree squirrel in their preference of fruits and nuts.
-They eat about 15 g per day and drink about 15 ml per day.
-Their diet is high in water content.
-They are a threat to many natural habitats because they feed on birds and insects.
-They are also a threat to many farmers, since they feed on a variety of agricultural-based crops, such as cereals, sugar cane, coconuts, cocoa, oranges, and coffee beans.
+The black rat is considered to be an omnivore and eats a wide range of foods, including seeds, fruit, stems, leaves, fungi, and a variety of invertebrates and vertebrates.
+It is a generalist, and thus not very specific in its food preferences, which is indicated by its tendency to feed on any meal provided for cows, swine, chickens, cats and dogs.
+It eats about 15 g per day and drinks about 15 ml per day.
+Its diet is high in water content.
+It feeds on birds and insects, and also on a variety of agricultural-based crops, such as cereals, sugar cane, coconuts, cocoa, oranges, and coffee beans.

 The black rat displays flexibility in its foraging behaviour.
 It is a predatory species and adapts to different micro-habitats.
 It often meets and forages together in close proximity within and between sexes.
 It tends to forage after sunset.
 If the food cannot be eaten quickly, it searches for a place to carry and hoard to eat at a later time.
 Although it eats a broad range of foods, it is a highly selective feeder; only a restricted selection of the foods is dominating.
 When offered a wide diversity of foods, it eats only a small sample of each.
 This allows it to monitor the quality of foods that are present year round, such as leaves, as well as seasonal foods, such as herbs and insects.
 This method of operating on a set of foraging standards ultimately determines the final composition of its meals.
-Also, by sampling the available food in an area, it maintains a dynamic food supply, balance its nutrient intake, and avoids intoxication by secondary compounds.
+Also, by sampling the available food in an area, it maintains a dynamic food supply, balances its nutrient intake, and avoids intoxication by secondary compounds.